pmatkov/keytype-app/README.md

 - data management with XML, JSON and custom file format
 - CRUD operations on database records with MySQL
 - lookup and calculated fields, including BLOB fields
-- automatic report generation with FastReports (PDF + RTF)
+- automatic report generation with FastReports
 - multi-threading support in the "Flying Words" game
 - thread synchronization using mutexes and critical sections
 - safe UI updates from the main thread